-Cod is one of my favourite fishes as it’s a subtle, versatile fish which can take a lot of flavour be it oriental ingredients as here or South Asian in curries for example.
-It’s a great ‘foundation fish’ as I like to call it.
-One you can use to build flavours and textures with in a variety of dishes.
+Cod is one of the boys’ favourite fishes as it’s a subtle, versatile fish which can take a lot of flavour be it oriental ingredients as here or South Asian in curries for example.
+It’s a great ‘foundation fish’ as Peter calls it-one you can use to build flavours and textures with, in a variety of dishes.

 I make sure I always buy sustainably caught cod so look at out for ‘MSC certified’ on the label when you’re in the supermarket or at your local fishmongers and I tend to buy in bulk and freeze what I’m not using.

-Although this dish looks rather fancy, fear not my fellow busy mamas as it’s actually incredibly easy to make – proving a perfect mid-week dinner for all the family.
+Although this dish looks rather fancy, fear not my fellow busy mamas as it’s actually incredibly easy to make – proving a perfect mid-week dinner for your hungry babes.